-A few hundreds of shots against the wall, then a few hours of rallying with my practice partner, made me confident that from there one I should be able to apply my newly learned one-handed backhand in matches.
+A few hundreds of shots against the wall, then a few hours of rallying with my practice partner, made me confident that from there on I should be able to apply my newly learned one-handed backhand in matches.

-This is where things got interesting… not in a good way.
+This is where things got interesting… in not a good way.

 What happened, you might say…?

 Having confidence in our tennis strokes is a process that should be understood and built through smart progressions and repetitions.

 It is one thing to be able to hit a tennis shot technically well, which is different than the ability to execute your shot under pressure, consistently.

 So let’s go back to the main idea of this article: how to improve your groundstroke consistency… under pressure.

 There is a progression that I would like to suggest to you.
 Following it, you might be able after all to hit your one-handed backhand, volley, or forehand groundstroke with the consistency that you desire.